abkour/specter/results/README.md

 ## ajax-ambient

 This image was generated using the ambient occlusion algorithm.
+Occlusion was set to be global.